ScriptsOfTribute/ScriptsOfTribute-Core/README.md

 * `"CompletedActions"` - array of *CompletedActions*
 * `"TavernCards"` - array of *Cards* that are in (whole) tavern.
 * `"PendingChoice"` - *Choice* pending which bot has to handle.

+## Examples of GameRunner use for external bots
+To run GameRunner with our external langauge bot we have to modify bot argument format.
+Instead of providing bot's name like in case of C# Bots made with our engine user should use format `"cmd:<command>"`.
+For example "cmd:python example-bot.py" or "cmd:python3 example-bot.py" depending on what executable is registered in your terminal to run python programs.
+Remember about the quotes so that whole command line, with program and arguments is passed, without them name of the program will be lost.

+Let's take for example [`example-bot.py`](Bots/ExternalLanguageBotsUtils/Python/example-bot.py).
+Let's clash him with [RandomBot](Bots/src/RandomBot.cs):
+* `.\GameRunner.exe RandomBot "cmd:python example-bot.py" -n 1`

+it works as long as current terminal has `python` registered as name for the Python executable.
+In case it's `python3` like in some Linux OS you want to use
+* `.\GameRunner.exe RandomBot "cmd:python3 example-bot.py" -n 1`

+In case of executable files with bots case is similar.
+Let's say we compiled our C++ bot.
+We get some executable.
+All user has to type is:

+* `.\GameRunner.exe RandomBot "cmd:.\MyCppBot" -n 1`